Setting a company cell phone policy for the modern workplace

 If you follow a BYOD model, employees will generally use the same phone for personal and professional use.

-If you offer company-issued phones, you can decide whether or not to allow employees to use their business phones for personal usage.
-Many companies forbid employees from making personal calls on their company phone.
-However, calling is generally not as big of a concern now, as most cell phone plans feature unlimited minutes, so no additional charges are incurred for personal calls or text messages.
+If you offer company-issued phones, you can decide whether or not to allow employees to use their business phones for personal use.
+Many companies forbid employees from making personal calls on their company phones.

 Use of personal cell phones for business purposes

 If company cell phones are provided, it is a good idea to discourage employees from using their personal cell phones for business use.
 Occasional work phone calls or texts to let a manager know that they’re running late are fine.
-However, storing company information or emails on a phone that does not have the proper security measures in place is not ideal.

-Be sure to include in your company’s confidentiality policy what information, if any, may be stored on personal devices.
-Often, BYOD policies and agreements will include confidentiality and security measures and provide the employer with some rights to the information on the cell phone.
-If you are issuing separate company devices, you will have little to no rights over the employee’s personal phones (some activity may be viewable if they use a company-provided internet connection like the office wifi).
+Be sure to include in your company’s confidentiality policy what information may be stored on personal devices.
+Often, BYOD policies and agreements will consist of confidentiality and security measures and provide the employer with some rights to the information on the cell phone.

 Company-issued cell phone policy template